Automatic number-plate recognition: Traffic control

 CCTV cameras can be used to help traffic control centres by giving them live data, allowing for traffic management decisions to be made in real-time.
 By using ANPR on this footage it is possible to monitor the travel of individual vehicles, automatically providing information about the speed and flow of various routes.
 These details can highlight problem areas as and when they occur and help the centre to make informed incident management decisions.

 Some counties of the United Kingdom have worked with Siemens Traffic to develop traffic monitoring systems for their own control centres and for the public.
 Projects such as Hampshire County Council's ROMANSE provide an interactive and real-time website showing details about traffic in the city.
 The site shows information about car parks, ongoing road works, special events and footage taken from CCTV cameras.
-ANPR systems can be used to provide average point-to-point journey times along particular routes, which can be displayed on a variable-message sign(VMS) giving drivers the ability to plan their route.
+ANPR systems can be used to provide average point-to-point journey times along particular routes, which can be displayed on a variable-message sign (VMS) giving drivers the ability to plan their route.
 ROMANSE also allows travellers to see the current situation using a mobile device with an Internet connection (such as WAP, GPRS or 3G), allowing them to view mobile device CCTV images within the Hampshire road network.

 The UK company Trafficmaster has used ANPR since 1998 to estimate average traffic speeds on non-motorway roads without the results being skewed by local fluctuations caused by traffic lights and similar.
 The company now operates a network of over 4000 ANPR cameras, but claims that only the four most central digits are identified, and no numberplate data is retained.

-IEEE Intelligent Transportation Systems Society published some papers on the plate number recognition technologies and applications.